How to Send Confidential Documents Securely via Email (2026 Guide)

 • If you’re unsure, call or message them directly to verify their identity.

-Extra cautious?
-Use services like TitanFile’s Secure Submit feature to request files securely from clients without requiring them to sign up.
+TitanFile’s Secure Submit feature also lets you request files securely from clients without making them sign up for an account.

 Enable Two-Factor Authentication (2FA) on Your Email Account